 People of Wisconsin according to ethnic stocks, 1940

 Regions where Norwegians settled are in yellow.
 See a large map

-Written by three Norwegian immigrants who settled in Dane County in the 1840s, this document provides an excellent example of an "American letter" mailed to relatives in Norway.
+A letter written by three Norwegian immigrants who settled in Dane County in the 1840s provides an excellent example of an "American letter" mailed to relatives in Norway.
 Such reports were eagerly awaited and widely circulated in Norwegian communities.
 Students will read and analyze a transcript of the letter and analyze the advice it contains and impact it may have had on other immigrants.

 The first Norwegian immigrants in Wisconsin arrived in 1839, settling on land near Lake Muskego in Waukesha County.
 The next year, land agents from the Muskego settlement identified a fertile region further west in eastern Dane County and known as the Koshkonong Prairie.
 Several Muskego settlers decided to relocate.
 In the 1840s several hundred Norwegians--including the authors of this document--decided to emigrate to the Koshkonong region, which included the communities of Deerfield, Cambridge, McFarland, Cottage Grove, and Stoughton.
 It eventually became the largest Norwegian-American community in the United States.

 The main author of this document, Gunder Asmundson Bondal, (pronounced "Boon-doll") arrived in Wisconsin in 1848.
 He was 44 years old.
 Bondal emigrated with his wife, Kari Evensdatter, who also contributed to the letter.
 Bondal's younger brother, Aadne, had journeyed to the United States several years earlier and had worked as a lead miner near Dodgeville.
 Following his older brother's arrival, Aadne moved to Koshkonong, and the two men jointly purchased a 124-acre farm near Deerfield.
 Aadne also contributed to the letter.